This is July’s edition of Comet Over Hollywood’s film references in music videos.

 The 1920 German silent film “The Cabinet of Dr. Caligari” is the story of Francis recalling his memory of a carnival show.
 Dr. Caligari has a somnambulist Cesare who wakes up during the act.
 When Cesare is going to stab Francis’s fiancee, he kidnaps her instead.
 The film ends with an odd twist.

 The video for the Red Hot Chili Peppers single “Otherside” from 2000 was influenced by the 1920 film starring Conrad Veidt.

-“I was on a crazy sleeping schedule and I saw this movie on TV and I saw this movie that looked so bizarre,” bassiest Michael “Flea” Balzary said in an interview.
-“It stuck in my mind and I wanted to make a rock movie to me.”
+“I was on a crazy sleeping schedule, and I saw this movie on TV and I saw this movie that looked so bizarre,” bassist Michael “Flea” Balzary said in an interview.
+“It stuck in my mind, and I wanted to make a rock movie to me.”

 Check back next month for August’s classic film in music videos.

 Check out the Comet Over Hollywood Facebook page for the latest updates.

 I absolutely loved that music video when I first saw it – now I know why 😉